The Ancient Hebrews and the Habiru

-When the Amarna Letters were discovered, the term Habiru surfaced frequently for the first time.
-Bible scholars and historians were quick to determine a connection between the two, primarily based on the obvious linguistic similarity.
+When the Amarna Letters were discovered, the term Habiru appeared frequently in the letters.
+This was the first time the term Habiru had surfaced.
+Bible scholars and historians were quick to determine a connection between the Habiru and Hebrew, primarily based on the obvious linguistic similarity.
 However, this initial connection is now argued by some to have been premature.
 The Habiru have widely been accepted by scholars as representing a social element only.
 This is one distinct difference between the Habiru and the ancient Hebrews.

 Habiru held no ethnic importance, according to some scholars.
 It was used to designate a new

 social element of displaced people banding together and forming new tribes.
 These people had

 been displaced for a number of reasons (war, famine, debt, etc.) from

 They were forced into exile, and would form up with other outcast individuals of similar fates for survival.
 Displaced persons would seek out powerful chieftains and charismatic leaders with large entourages and join themselves to the group for protection.
 These bands may include runaway slaves, overthrown kings, exiled individuals, bandits and outlaws, deserters, or migrants.
 The common thread was their diversity in backgrounds, ethnicity, culture and home.
 They were united in exile.

 Habiru are found integrating themselves into their

 new societies at every level of society.
 They ranged from domestic work, to government work, manual labor,

 artisans, metal workers, musicians, indentured servitude, mercenaries,

 farmers, etc. They were found in every society of the Ancient Near East from Egypt to Mesopotamia.
 The term Habiru, and related terms, were first identified